sophisid/PG2RDF/README.md

 2. Schema and Data Extraction: Extract PG schema in XSD, using PG-HIVE.
 3. Creating automatically X3ML Mappings.
 4. Populate XML data from the discovered schema.
-6. Transformation to RDF: Convert the XML representation into RDF triples using the X3ML Engine.
+6. Transformation to RDF: Convert the XML representation into RDF triples using the X3ML Engine & RMLMapper.
-7. Output: RDF triples are exported in `.trig` format for use in knowledge graph applications or semantic integration.
+7. Output: RDF triples are exported in `.trig` and `.ttl` format for use in knowledge graph applications or semantic integration.

 ## Requirements